riccardobernardi/distributed-sudoku-solver/README.md

 The equality between two matrices is very costly in my case so i discarded that type of approach.

 Strangely putting a low number of loops for the propagation enhanced the performance, I think that this is because most of the puzzles are difficult and a long loop is very heavy inside recursions.
+Optimal values are between 3 and 5.